charliecalvert/CloudNotes/Assignments/Callbacks.md

 1. First pass a function that adds the second and third parameters. (plus operator)
 - Pass in a function that subtracts the second and third parameters. (minus operator)
-- Pass a function that returns the remainder from dividing two numbers (modulus operator)
+- Pass in a function that returns the remainder from dividing two numbers (modulus operator)

 JavaScript doesn't care whether you pass in or use a parameter.
 To see this in action:

-- Pass in a function that returns the number 9
+- Pass in a function called **getNine** that returns the number 9 and displays it in the list.
-- Pass a function that converts the second parameter from miles to feet
+- Pass in a function called **milesToFeet** that converts the first parameter from miles to feet and display the result in the list.

+Even though the above code works, create two more callbackHandlers, one for functions that take one parameter and one for functions that take zero parameters.
+Call them:

+* zeroParamCallbackHandler
+* oneParamCallbackHandler

+Pass in **getNine** to **zeroParamCallbackHandler** and **milesToFeet** to **oneParamCallbackHandler**

 To get you started, I'll show how to complete the first step shown above.